 Apex Scotland is the leading employment and training organisation specialising in work with people with convictions.

-Hours of work: Full time hours are 35 hours per week, however part time options can be discussed
+Hours of work: 35 hours per week.
+Part time/job share can be discussed.